Memorandum #311 Right-to-know Act

-If the Right-to-Know Officer determines that an extension of time is required to respond to a request, in accordance with the factors stated in law, written notice shall be sent within five (5) business days of receipt-of request.
-The notice shall indicate that the request for access is being reviewed, the reason that the review requires an extension, a reasonable date when the response is expected, and , if applicable, an estimate of applicable fees owed when the record becomes available.
+If the Right-to-Know Officer determines that an extension of time is required to respond to a request, in accordance with the factors stated in law, written notice shall be sent within five (5) business days of receipt of the written request.
+The notice shall indicate that the request for access is being reviewed, the reason for the review, a reasonable date when the response is expected, and, if applicable, an estimate of applicable fees owed when the record becomes available.
 Where this policy requires that “written notice” be provided, this shall include but is not limited to notice sent by the use of electronic mail or facsimile transmission.

 Granting Of Request

-If the Right-to-Know Officer determines that the request will be granted, the response shall inform the requester that access is granted and either include information on the regular business hours of the Right-to-Know Officer, provide electronic access, or state where the requester may go to inspect the records or information electronically at a publicly accessible site.
-The response shall either include a copy of the fee schedule in effect or notice of a web link to the fee schedule, a statement that prepayment of fees is required in a specified amount if access to the records will cost in excess of one hundred dollars ($100.00), and the medium in which the records will be provided.
+If the Right-to-Know Officer determines that the request will be granted, the response shall inform the requester that access is granted and either include information on the regular business hours of the Right-to-Know Officer during which the record may be accessed, provide electronic access, or state where the requester may go to inspect the records or information electronically at a publicly accessible site.

 A public record shall be provided to the requester in the medium requested if it exists in that form; otherwise, it shall be provided in its existing medium.
 However, the College is not required to permit use of its computers.

-The Right-to-Know Officer may respond to a records request by notifying the requester that the record is available through publicly accessible electronic means or that the College shall provide access to inspect the record electronically.
-If the requester, within thirty (30) days following receipt of the College’s notice, submits a written request to have the record converted to paper, the College shall provide access in printed form within five (5) days of receipt of the request for conversion to paper.
+If the Right-to-Know Officer responds to a records request by notifying the requester that the record will be available through publicly accessible electronic means or that the College shall provide access to inspect the record electronically; the requester may, within thirty (30) days following receipt of the College’s notice, submit a written request to have the record converted to paper.
+The College shall provide access in printed form within five (5) days of receipt of the request for conversion to paper.

 If the Right-to-Know Officer determines that a public record contains information both subject to and not subject to access, the Right-to-Know Officer shall grant access to the information subject to access and deny access to the information not subject to access.
 The Right-to-Know Officer shall redact from the record the information that is not subject to access.